WebReflection/promise/README.md

 const controller = new AbortController;
 const promise = new Promise(
   // optionally receive a signal as third argument
-  // if passed via controller
+  // if passed via controller or object
   (resolve, reject, signal) => {
     const t = setTimeout(resolve, 1000, 'automatically');
-    // optional return a callback to cleanup if manually
+    // optional return a callback to cleanup whenever
-    // resolved or aborted
-    return () => { clearTimeout(t) }
+    // the promise is either resolved or aborted return () => { clearTimeout(t) }
   },
   controller